When you are fascinated with cars, you read about them, dream about them and eagerly await the latest models.

 Tell us about your career path

 From BDB, I moved to Techsci research (Noida).
 The company was solely into publishing syndicate reports.
-There I learned how to conduct a full fledge research by sitting inside a office with the help of a landline.
+There I learned how to conduct a full fledged research by sitting inside a office with the help of a landline.
 My tenure with Techsci research was small as I quickly moved to Firstrain Inc. (Gurgaon), an analytics firm.
-In Firstrain (FR), I learned regarding various analytical tools such as SQL and Tableau.
+In Firstrain (FR), I learned various analytical tools such as SQL and Tableau.
 This company helped me in understanding the benefits of various automated tools which are very useful when you have access to multiple databases and you need to run queries to bring meaningful results from them.
-I was in the sourcing team in FR and my major focus/task was to bring all the news publishing websites/portals/company websites into the FR database so that we can crawl each and every news and provide the most relevant ones to the client in the form of their desired format.
+I was in the sourcing team in FR and my major focus/task was to bring all the news publishing websites/portals/company websites into the FR database so that we can crawl each and every news and provide the most relevant ones to the client in their desired format.

 Where do you work now?